 Knowing what to pack for a weekend away can be more stressful than planning your sightseeing itinerary, so we’ve put together a quick guide.
 Temperatures can range from the 20s in summer to below-freezing in winter, and nights are generally cooler.
 If you happen to forget weather-appropriate clothing, Prague has many stylish boutiques (read: excuses to go shopping).
 You’ll be doing lots of walking so pack comfortable shoes or boots that are suitable for cobbled streets and climbing stairs, a cross-body bag is also a sensible idea to deter pickpockets – a rare but not impossible occurrence- as in any tourist hotspot.

 The currency of the Czech Republic is the Koruna.
 Electrical sockets are type E, which work with a two-pronged plug, so you’ll need to bring a suitable adaptor should you wish to charge any electronics.
 A European adaptor should do the trick.
-Last but not least, ensure you pack a good camera – this is one photogenic city!
+Finally, ensure you pack a good camera – this is one photogenic city!

 A long weekend in Prague offers plenty of time to explore many of the city’s best sites and attractions.
-Many of the must seesites in Prague can be found in the Old Town.
-The labyrinthine streets surrounding Old Town Square are filled with historical sites including St Nicholas Church, Kinský Palace, the Church of Our Lady Before Tyn and the Town Hall, which features the city’s famous astronomical clock.
+Many of the must-see sites in Prague can be found in the Old Town.
+The labyrinthine streets surrounding Old Town Square are filled with historical sites including St Nicholas Church, Kinský Palace, the Church of Our Lady Before Tyn, and the Town Hall, which features the city’s famous astronomical clock.
 Prague Castle complex is another highlight, home to an array of cultural sites and historic buildings, from royal palaces to ancient cathedrals.
-Make time to explore the impressive Old Royal Palace and take a peek inside the city’s most important temple, St Vitus Cathedral.
+Make time to explore the impressive Old Royal Palace and peek inside the city’s most important temple, St Vitus Cathedral.